A Tenth Revolution Group Company

 Motivation to work for a Salesforce partner

-Over half (56%) of end user employees that responded to the survey would consider working for a Salesforce partner.
+Over half (54% down slightly from 56% in our last study) of end user employees that responded to the survey would consider working for a Salesforce partner.
 Factors cited as most likely to attract end user employees to a role with a partner include:

 0 %